danprince/danthedev.com/_posts/15-07-25-binary-in-javascript.md

 I suppose you could.

 But what happens when you want to generate a map the size of a planet?
 You end up doing __a lot__ of memory allocation for all of these new objects you're building.
-The chances are, your Javascript implementation will try and do some very clever stuff in order to optimize this for you, but regardless; you're trying to make a lot of objects.
+The chances are, your Javascript runtime will try and do some very clever stuff in order to optimize this for you, but regardless; you're trying to make a lot of objects.

 ## Storage